 The trustees have reviewed the major strategic, operational and financial risks which impact on the work of the Trust and, on professional advice, noted that systems have been established to mitigate the exposure to them.
 The trustees review this matter each year and take action required arising from the assessment and recommendations of the Risk & Audit Committee.
-Clearly during the year in question, the impact of the Covid-19 pandemic was a significant consideration, both in terms of the Trust's own operations and on the various sectors that the Trust funds.
-This was an issue under constant consideration - and sub-committees, as well as the Board, considered detailed papers on this subject.
-Beyond the ongoing effect of the pandemic, the trustees consider the two main areas of risk for the Trust to be as follows:
+During the year in question, the ongoing impact of the Covid-19 pandemic was a continuing consideration, both in terms of the Trust's own operations and on the various sectors that the Trust funds.
+This was an issue under constant discussion - and sub-committees, as well as the Board, considered papers on this subject.
+Beyond the effect of the pandemic, the trustees consider the two main areas of risk for the Trust to be as follows:

 (1) Investment risk.
 The trustees, supported by a dedicated Investment Committee which meets regularly, take a long-term approach to their investment strategy and aim to deliver the investment objective within an acceptable level of risk.
+During the year, a new Investment Committee chair (Micky Breuer-Weil) was appointed, and the Committee was bolstered by the recruitment of two additional members.